Stabbing of Salman Rushdie: Iran

+Hezbollah

+Hezbollah spokespeople did not respond to requests for comment, but denied all involvement in the attack.

 Other nations

 British Prime Minister Boris Johnson, Australian Prime Minister Anthony Albanese, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau and German Chancellor Olaf Scholz also issued statements of outrage over the attack and expressed well-wishes for Rushdie.

-In India, where The Satanic Verses is set and which was the first country to ban it, the response was mainly muted; most political leaders, writers and public figures, barring a few, remained silent on the issue.
-The Guardian noted that the silence on the issue from Indian Muslim leaders was due to heightened religious tensions in the country in recent years which they were choosing not to further ignite with the ruling Bharatiya Janata Party which has also remained silent.
-Natwar Singh, the former foreign minister who originally advised then Indian Prime Minister Rajiv Gandhi to ban the book, justified his actions in the aftermath of the attack saying "The entire Muslim world is going to flare up.
-We have a large number of Muslims and apart from that, what the book contains at this time is not acceptable."
 Among Indian politicians who condemned the attack were Kerala Governor Arif Mohammad Khan, Shashi Tharoor and Karti Chidambaram of the Indian National Congress, Communist Party of India (Marxist) general secretary Sitaram Yechury, Communist Party of India (Marxist–Leninist) leader Kavita Krishnan and Shiv Sena MP Priyanka Chaturvedi.

 In Lebanon, Iran-backed Hezbollah denied any prior knowledge of the incident.
 However, Hezbollah supporters hailed the attacker on social media, calling him a hero, and using the hashtag "holy stabbing" in their posts.

 Imran Khan, former Prime Minister of Pakistan, said "you can't justify what happened" in response to the stabbing.